 Skip to content

-The log detection feature is used to monitor all log data generated by the log collector within the workspace.
-It supports setting up alert rules based on log keywords to quickly identify abnormal patterns that do not conform to expected behavior, such as abnormal tags appearing in the log text.
-This allows for timely detection and response to potential security threats or system issues.
+The Log Monitoring feature is used to monitor all log data generated by log collectors within the workspace.
+It supports setting alert rules based on log keywords to quickly identify abnormal patterns that deviate from expected behavior, such as abnormal tags appearing in log text.
+This enables timely detection and response to potential security threats or system issues.

 Use Cases

-Mostly applicable to IT monitoring scenarios such as code exceptions or task scheduling detection.
-For example, monitoring when the log error rate is too high.
+It is widely applicable in IT monitoring scenarios for code exceptions or task scheduling detection.
+For example, monitoring high log error rates.

 1m 1m/5m/15m/30m/1h/3h